-Decent hi-fi doesn't have to cost a fortune, as evident by these excellent Elac speakers.
+Decent hi-fi doesn't have to cost a fortune, as evidenced by these excellent Elac speakers.

 The Elac Debut B5.2 are arguably the most capable speakers of this size and price we've ever seen.
 For an entry-level pair of speakers, they sound fantastic.
 They have no trouble handling dense instrumentation and complex rhythms, delivering sound with a precision and cohesion that's rare at this price.